-Don't deduct homeowners insurance, but …
+Don't deduct home insurance, but …

-The hazard policy you bought to cover damage from fires, tornadoes, hurricanes, winter storms and other disasters, as well as for more-routine mishaps, offers peace of mind.
+The hazard policy you bought to cover damage from fires, tornadoes, hurricanes, winter storms and other disasters, as well as for more routine mishaps, offers peace of mind.
 What it doesn't provide is a tax deduction for the insurance premiums.

-But if you meet some tax law guidelines, you can deduct private mortgage insurance, or PMI, on your 2012 tax return.
-PMI is the insurance your lender requires you to buy if you don't put down a big enough down payment.
+But if you meet some tax law guidelines, you can deduct private mortgage insurance, or PMI, on your 2016 tax return.
+That's the insurance your lender requires you to buy if you don't put down a big enough down payment.